|⚠️ Important Note|

-Can I combine the 2 cities on 2 vacations and 2 cities on 1 vacation trick?
+Can I combine the 2 cities on 2 trip and 2 cities on 1 trip trick?

-What I love about the stopover trick is that it’s kind of a game-leveler for us in Singapore.
-We may not earn miles as easily as residents of other countries, but the stopover trick only really works if you’re based in Singapore.
+What I love about the KrisFlyer Stopover Trick is that it levels the playing field for us in Singapore.
+We may not earn miles as easily as residents of other countries, but the Stopover Trick only really works if you’re based in Singapore.